joseotaviorf/oh-my-pi/bietlejuice/dags/dw_datamarts_spark/fintech/fintech.md

-## Datamarts Fintech Cross
+## Datamarts Fintech

 ### Purpose

-Creates/updates the datamart tables that have cross squad dependencies, for the context of Fintech, in data lake.
+Creates/updates the datamart tables that don't have cross squad dependencies, for the context of Fintech, in data lake.

 ​<details>